nkirtipal/Celltype-Annotation-Benchmark/README.md

-# Celltype-Annotation-Benchmark
+# CellType-Annotation-Benchmark
-Reproducible benchmark of four scRNA-seq cell type annotation methods (SingleR, CellTypist, ACTINN, scANVI) on PBMC3K
+Benchmarking SingleR, CellTypist, ACTINN, and scANVI using a reproducible PBMC3K workflow.